enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 <center>The 29th Aethyr, RII.<br>
 Yesod in Yetzirah.<br>
 "The Disruption of the Aeon of Osiris."<br>
 Pisces, Sagittarius, Sagittarius.
-[220: AL—this vision occured 3 years earlier.]<br>
+[220: AL—this vision occured 3 years earlier.
+Key of 5=6 GD; 22 Trumps x 10 Sephira = Tree, Sword x Snake.]<br>
 Moon / Art / Art.<br><br>
 Comment: The disturbance of Equilibrium caused by the Coming of the Aeon.</center>

-Green sky covered with gold stars, dark.
+Green sky covered with gold stars, dark (Venus/Solar).
 The imagery is the four beasts of Daniel and Apocalypse, surrounding the throne of the Elders (seen in Aethyr 30), as in ATU XXI and ATU X Rider-Waite.
 Also the Kerubs of the Elements, following on from the Pentagram Ritual symbolism in Aethyr 30 (Kerubs are seen in Supreme Pentagram Ritual of GD).

+Scorpio-Taurus: East-West.
+Leo-Aquarius: South-North.
+As if Antares, Regulus and Aldebaran were rising, culminating and setting.
+Scorpio-Taurus=Nun Vav, NU; + Leo=Teth, NUT, Nuit.

-**East:** Eagle-angel, wings hide heaven (the immediate, scary future).
+**East:** Eagle-angel/Scorpio/Water/Heh/Understanding, wings hide heaven (the immediate, scary future).
 Speech reminiscent of ATU XX in Rider-Waite.
+This is the GD attribution but years later Crowley would re-attribute the Eagle to Air instead of Water, leaving Scorpio.

 **South:** A lion wounded and perplexed, the Beast 666, Sol in Strength.